ICT

 Students will be introduced to the basic concepts in programming.
 They will use a language called Python to complete various tasks to build their skills and knowledge of programming as a step up from the learning they completed in their year 7 Scratch project.

-In this unit pupils will learn basic graphic drawing and animation techniques such as frame-by-frame animation and tweening, working with layers and adding simple interactivity and ActionScript.
+In this unit pupils will learn basic graphic drawing and animation techniques such as frame-by-frame animation and tweening as well as working with layers.
 They will undertake a creative project to plan, create and evaluate a short animation of their own, as well as studying professionally made animations.

 Assessment: